 Prophecy has been an interest of mine ever since.
 I worked with Mark Goldie at Cambridge on a thesis examining early modern prophecy.
 I first visited Edinburgh one August during the Fringe festival.
 At Cambridge, I started taking an interest in Scottish religion, and I moved to Edinburgh before I completed my PhD studies.
 My thesis examined traditions of mysticism and prophecy in seventeenth- and eighteenth-century Scotland.

-Since I recurved my PhD in 2015, I have worked on the several projects which are chronicled on this website.
+Since I was awarded my PhD in 2015, I have worked on the several projects chronicled on this website.
 I have published a number of articles on Scottish traditions of prophecy and mysticism.
 My work is still shaped by the approach to intellectual history elaborated by Quentin Skinner — exploring ideas in their short-term context — but I’m also interested at looking at the changing meaning of texts over the longer term.

 I am finishing a book on the thought of the moderate Episcopalians surrounding bishop Robert Leighton, who promoted mysticism as a means to reform the minds and manners of Scottish men and women for a short period of time in the late seventeenth century, and — so I claim — greatly influenced eighteenth-century Anglicanism, European pietism and Scottish Enlightenment philosophy.